-14.3.1.2.1 Use for enhancement and development of impressions: Describe what steps were taken to make the impressions sufficiently visible for the comparison process, including visual examination.
+14.3.1.2.1 Use for enhancement and development of impressions: Describe in general terms how the item(s) were examined (physical and/or chemical methods).

 - 14.3.1.2.2 Use for retained evidence: Describe any impression lifts or photographic evidence that was marked and sealed for preservation and is being retained by ISP Forensic Services. - 14.3.1.2.3 Use for footwear or tire search and vehicle track computer program: Describe what resources were used to do the search for make and model information. - 14.3.1.2.4 Use for comparison: Describe which shoes and/or tires were compared to which impressions. - 14.3.1.3 LEVELS OF CONCLUSION (this exact wording need not be used): - 14.3.1.3.1 Identification (definite conclusion of identity) this is the highest degree of association expressed in footwear and tire impression examination.
-This opinion means that the particular shoe or tire made the impression to the exclusion of all other shoes or tires. - 14.3.1.3.2 Probably made (very high degree of association) this opinion means that the evidence is very persuasive that the shoe or tire made the impression, yet some critical feature or quality is lacking and/or missing so that an identification is not in order. - 14.3.1.3.3 Could have made (significant association of multiple class characteristics) this opinion means that the design and physical size correspond and there may also be some correspondence of the general condition of wear. - 14.3.1.3.4 Inconclusive (limited association of some characteristics) this opinion means some similarities are noted; however, there are significant limiting factors in the questioned impression that do not permit a specific association between the questioned impression and the known shoe or tire. - 14.3.1.3.5 Probably did not make (very high degree of non-association) this opinion means that the evidence is very persuasive that the shoe or tire did not make the impression, but the impression lacks sufficient quality or clarity for an elimination.
+This opinion means that the particular shoe or tire made the impression to the exclusion of all other shoes or tires. - 14.3.1.3.2 Probably made (very high degree of association) this opinion means that the evidence is very persuasive that the shoe or tire made the impression, yet some critical feature or quality is lacking and/or missing so that an identification is not in order. - 14.3.1.3.3 Could have made (significant association of multiple class characteristics) - this opinion means that the design and physical size correspond and there may also be some correspondence of the general condition of wear. - Roberty of Idahook 14.3.1.3.4 Inconclusive (limited association of some characteristics) - this opinion means some similarities are noted; however, there are significant limiting factors in the questioned impression that do not permit a specific association between the questioned impression and the known shoe or tire. - 14.3.1.3.5 Probably did not make (very high degree of nonassociation) - this opinion means that the evidence is very persuasive that the shoe or tire did not make the impression, but the impression lacks sufficient quality or clarity for an elimination.
 Some possible dissimilarities may exist. - 14.3.1.3.6 Elimination (definite exclusion) this is the highest degree of non association expressed in footwear and tire impression examinations.
 This opinion means that the shoe or tire did not make the impression.

-14.3.1.3.7 Unsuitable (lacks sufficient detail for a meaningful comparison) - this opinion means that insufficient detail was present in the questioned impression to enable any meaningful comparison with any known shoe or tire.
+- 14.3.1.3.7 Unsuitable (lacks sufficient detail for a meaningful comparison) this opinion means that insufficient detail was present in the questioned impression to enable any meaningful comparison with any known shoe or tire.

-14.3.1.3.8 Footwear and tire search results, if done by ISP Forensic Services.
+- 14.3.1.3.8 Footwear and tire search results, if done by ISP Forensic Services.

-14.3.1.3.9 Discouraged expressions - the following expressions should not be used because they may cause misinterpretation of the conclusion:
+- 14.3.1.3.9 Discouraged expressions the following expressions should not be used because they may cause misinterpretation of the conclusion:

 - Consistent with

 - Match/no match

 - Responsible for/ Not responsible for

 - Done by/ Not done by

-- · Caused with/ Not caused with
+- Caused with/ Not caused with

-- 14.4 The case file shall be organized in the folder from front to back as follows:
+- 14.4 The case file shall be organized in the folder from front to back as follows: Report;

-Report;

 Examination documentation packet (notes, exam worksheets, copies/forms, digital imaging reports, photographs, test impressions);

-Administrative documentation (copies of submission forms, communication logs, agency reports, etc.).

-- 14.5 The verifying analyst shall perform the technical and administrative review on the case.
-In the event that the verifying analyst is unavailable, another approved analyst may perform the reviews.

-- 14.6 REFERENCES
+- Administrative documentation (copies of submission forms, communication logs, agency reports, etc.). - 14.5 The verifying analyst shall perform the technical and administrative review on the case.
+In the event that the verifying analyst is unavailable, another approved analyst may perform the reviews. - 14.6 REFERENCES